harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-patch-step.md

 This topic describes the settings for the Kubernetes Patch step.

-The Patch step allows you to make changes to specific workloads in a Kubernetes cluster without affecting other fields.
+The Patch step allows you to make changes to specific resources or workloads in a Kubernetes cluster without affecting other fields.
 This step prevents downtime by making specific changes to the deployed service YAML.

 Here're some of the advantages of using a Patch step in your Kubernetes deployments: